jarvisc1/comix_data_clean/README.md

 ### Add R to your path variable

 This only needs to be done once.
-Not for step 8 you need to put the path to your R\bin file.
+Note for step 8 you need to put the path to your R\bin file.

 1. Select Start => Control Panel
 2. Enter ‘environment’ in the search box and press RETURN